scaleoutsean/hcicollector/FAQ.md

 ## How to update HCICollector from an older version

-I would advise against that because that hasn't been tested and changes may break it (see Changes in v0.7).
+I would advise against that because that hasn't been tested and changes may break it (see CHANGELOG for v0.7).

 ## How to update individual HCICollector container to a newer version